MaheshTK/MaheshTK.github.io/_posts/2016-08-25-using-xpdf-tools.markdown

     tagged (yes/no)	form (AcroForm / XFA / none)    page count    encrypted flag (yes/no)
     print and copy permissions (if encrypted)    page size and rotation    file size linearized (yes/no)    PDF version    metadata (only if requested)

-## pdftotext

-Pdftotext converts Portable Document Format (PDF) files to plain text.
-Pdftotext reads the PDF file, PDF-file, and writes a text  file,  text-file.
-If  text-file  is not specified, pdftotext converts file.pdf to file.txt.
-If text-file is '-', the text is sent to stdout.

-`pdftotext -f 10 -l 18 one.pdf`

-`pdftotext -layout -table -raw -opw owner_pwd upw user_pwd one.pdf ../text/out.txt`

 ## pdftoppm